chriswangelin/azure-hybridnet-terraform/README.md

 For newbies and professionals alike, building an Azure lab or "sandbox" environment can be a great way to prove out concepts, test new features, practice for Azure certifications, and showcase skills.

-This repo provides ready-made Terraform modules for jumpstarting lab projects.
+This repo provides ready-made Terraform modules for jumpstarting Azure lab projects.

 ## Prerequisites